 The class created for layout_bottom.xml is also called LayoutBottomBinding.java.

-34- If we run the project, we will see that the TextView text also changes.
+34- If we run the project, we see that the TextView text also changes.

-Several layouts in the project may require the View Binding class and some may not, in which case we can disable View Binding for some layouts that do not.
+Several layouts in the project may require this class, and some may not, in which case we can disable this for some layouts that do not.

 35- To do this, just add the following code to the layout tag:

-In this project, for example, we have created a layer called layout_top.xml, which because its content is static, we want to disable View Binding.
+In this project, for example, we have created a layer called layout_top.xml, which, because its content is static, we want to disable this.

 36- The codes that should be included in the layout_top.xml file are as follows: